Biochemistry Program

 relationships, protein-protein interactions and polymerization/aggregation

-mechanisms are projects currently under study in this laboratory.
-We are
+mechanisms are projects that we have studied in this laboratory.

-The long term goal of the protein folding studies is to understand the
+The long term goal of the protein folding studies was to understand the

 nature of the unfolded and intermediate structures on the unfolding and